marcpouzet/zrun/README.md

 # The ZRun Synchronous Language Interpreter

-ZRun is an executable semantics, in the form of a purely functional interpreter of a synchronous data-flow language.
-The programming constructs and programming style is that of Lustre: a discrete-time signal is an infinite stream, a synchronous system is defined as a length-preserving stream function.
-It provides languages features from Lucid Synchrone and Scade, like by-case definition of streams with default values, the mix of stream equations and hierarchical automata, etc. It provides a generalized form of by-case definitions (with a pattern-matching feature) and parameterized state machines (see paper [EMSOFT'06] by Colaco et al.) introduced in Lucid Synchrone and used in Zélus.
+ZRun is an executable denotational semantics, in the form of a purely functional interpreter of a synchronous data-flow language.
+The input of Zrun is a subset of Zelus (with the same syntax) and is only discrete-time.
+It borrows the programming model of Lustre: a discrete-time signal is an infinite stream and a synchronous system is defined as a stream function.
+The language provides richer features, not in Lustre: by-case definition of streams with default values, the last value of a signals, the mix of stream equations and hierarchical automata, and array operations.

-The objective is this prototype is to give a reference and executable semantics that can be used: (1) As an oracle for testing an existing compiler; (2) to prove compilation steps (e.g., that a well typed/causal/initialized program does not lead to an error; (3) to prove semantics preservation of source-to-source transformations like static scheduling or the compilation of automata); (4) to execute unfinished programs or programs that are semantically correct but are statically rejected by the compiler.
+The objective is this prototype is to serve as an oracle for testing an existing compiler; to prove compilation steps (e.g., that a well typed/causal/initialized program does not lead to an error;
-Examples are cyclic circuits accepted by an Esterel compiler (the so-called "constructively causal" programs) but are rejected by Lustre, Lucid Synchrone, Scade, Zelus compilers that impose stronger causality constraints; (5) to prototype new language constructs.
+to prove semantics preservation of source-to-source transformations like static scheduling or the compilation of automata); to execute unfinished programs or programs that are semantically correct but are statically rejected by the compiler.
+Examples are cyclic circuits accepted by an Esterel compiler (the so-called "constructively causal" programs) but are rejected by Lustre/Lucid Synchrone/Scade/Zelus compilers that impose stronger causality constraints; to prototype new language constructs.

-The long term goal of this work is to define an executable semantics that deal with all the features of a language like Zélus that provides construct to model discrete-time and continuous-time signals defined by ODEs and zero-crossing events.
-Continuous-time features are not delt with for the moment.
+The long term goal of this work is to define an executable semantics that deal with all the language features of Zélus.
+Continuous-time features (ODEs and zero-crossings) are not treated for the moment.

-Zrun defines an executable denotational semantics.
-It was inspired by several works.
-The PhD. thesis of G.~Gonthier who introduced a computational semantics for the language Esterel; the paper 1/ "A Coiterative Characterization of Synchronous Stream Functions", by Caspi and Pouzet, CMCS, 1998 (VERIMAG tech. report, 1997); 2/ the paper "The semantics and execution of a synchronous block-diagram language", by Edwards and Lee, Science of Computer Programming 2006.
-We have reformulated the semantics of 1/ so that it can be expressed in a statically typed, purely functional language that has strong normalization property (all programs terminate).
+Zrun was inspired by several works.
+The PhD. thesis of G.~Gonthier 1/ "Sémantiques et modèles d'exécution des langages réactifs synchrones : application à Esterel", 1988; 2/ the paper "A Coiterative Characterization of Synchronous Stream Functions", by Caspi and Pouzet, CMCS, 1998 (VERIMAG tech. report, 1997); 3/ the paper "The semantics and execution of a synchronous block-diagram language", by Edwards and Lee, Science of Computer Programming 2006.
+All are based on the computation done at every step of a monotone function on a domain with bounded height.
+We have reformulated the semantics of 2/ so that it can be expressed in a statically typed, purely functional language that has strong normalization property (all programs terminate).
 Your can read the companion paper "A Constructive State-based Semantics for a Synchronous Data-flow Language with State machines" presented at EMSOFT'2023.

 If you find this work useful or have any comment, please send a mail to Marc.Pouzet@ens.fr.